-Dr. Allison Bashe is a licensed psychologist who specializes in treatment for adolescents and families.
-Her professional background includes working with children, teens, adults, couples, and families in a variety of outpatient, inpatient, and residential settings.
-Family adjustment challenges when a teenage family member becomes pregnant and mind-body health challenges with clients encountering both physical and mental health challenges are two areas of particular clinical interest for Dr. Bashe.
+Dr. Allison Bashe is the Clinical Director of the practice and a licensed psychologist who specializes in treatment for adolescents and adults.
+Her professional background includes working with clients of all ages in a variety of outpatient, inpatient, and residential settings.
+A focus on the interaction between the mind and the body for clients encountering both physical and mental health challenges is an area of particular clinical interest for Dr. Bashe.

-Dr. Bashe is available to help children, teenagers, adults, and families struggling with the following:
+Dr. Bashe is available to help adolescents and adults struggling with the following:

 - Transitions (e.g., college, career, relationships, acute/chronic illnesses)

 Dr. Bashe works collaboratively to create a more meaningful and satisfying life for her clients by building skills to cope better with both internal and external challenges.
 Dr. Bashe uses an integrative approach to care that incorporates mindfulness, cognitive, behavior, interpersonal, and motivational methods among others.

 Dr. Bashe also enjoys her leadership role as the Clinical Director of the practice.
 Her aim is to support our providers in caring for the mental health of our clients/patients.
 In addition, she works with our management and administrative teams to develop and maintain a holistic practice that achieves the highest possible standard of care.
 Dr. Bashe has several years of prior experience in administrative positions.
 At her former position at the University of Colorado Denver, she directed the Clinical Psychology MA program for seven years.
 She was the Director of Clinical Training and the Program Director of the Clinical Health Psychology PhD program for two years.
 She served as the Director of the Psychological Services Center for one year after playing an integral role in establishing the new center to train doctoral students and meet the mental health needs of the student population.